ozataman/csv-conduit/README.markdown

 systems.

-While there are a number of csv libraries in Haskell, at the time of this project's start in 2010, there wasn't one that provided:
+While there are a number of csv libraries in Haskell, at the time of this project's start in 2010, there wasn't one that provided all of the following:

 * Full flexibility in quote characters, separators, input/output
 * Constant space operation